kafecho/ansible-couchdb2/README.md

 ## In the box
 The role is fairly self explanatory.
 It installs SpiderMonkey, Erlang, Node.js and then proceeds to build CouchDB 2.0 from the Github sources.

-The process take a little while (CouchDB fetches quite a few Git repos), but at the end, you have a running CouchDB 2.0 installed as a Linux service (via a sysv script).
+The process takes a little while (CouchDB fetches quite a few Git repos), but at the end, you have a running CouchDB 2.0 installed as a Linux service (via a sysv script).

+## Build a given git version

+By default, the role builds the latest (HEAD) git version.
+You can also specify another version when deploying the role via the git_version variable, like so:

+`ansible-playbook -i inventory -e "git_version=a18004d43cdc6924ce6e43a59d058e4cba5b91a1" couchdb2.yaml`

 ## Cluster setup